HemantMishra2003/Cat-vs-Dog-prediction-by-CNN-Val_Accurarcy-96-percent/README.md

-Through this project, we successfully built and trained a Convolutional Neural Network (CNN) for image classification.
-The model demonstrated strong performance on both training and validation data, and it was able to correctly predict unseen test images.
 Overall, this project provided hands-on experience in deep learning, covering the complete pipeline — from data preprocessing and model building to evaluation and real-world testing using OpenCV.